Toronto (City) v Ontario (Attorney General): Dissenting opinion

 The dissenting opinion, written by Justice Rosalie Abella, stated that the Better Local Government Act, because it was passed during the election, "breathed instability" into the election and thereby impinged on the freedom of expression.
-Justice Abella also rejected the majority's findings on the role of unwritten constitutional principles.
+The dissent found that the negative claim under section 2(b) provided in Irwin Toy Ltd v Quebec (AG) was a more appropriate as the claim was about protecting the underlying freedom of expression for those free to participate in the electoral platform.
+Justice Abella also rejected the majority's findings on the role of unwritten constitutional principles, believing that unwritten principles may be used to invalidate legislation where a provision of a statute is fundamentally at odds with the Constitution's "internal architecture" or "basic constitutional structure".